jrhel/ot-harjoitustyo/dokumentointi/alustava määrittelydokumentti.md

 People also tend to deviate from original recipes.
 E.g. some hate garlic and leave it out, others love it and add it to everything.
 Some might try vegeterian adaptations of traditional meat recipes, others need to adapt a recipe because of intolerance to a certain ingredient.
-Thus, the app strives to allow users to be able to have the recipes THEY need, not just those according to someone else's instructions.
+Thus, the app will strive to allow users to be able to have the recipes THEY need, not just those according to someone else's instructions.